Residential Demolition / Rental Replacement

 In addition to the Planning Act, the Municipal Act, 2001 and the City of Toronto Act, 2006 authorize municipalities to enact by-laws regulating the demolition of multi-unit residential rental properties, or the conversion of such rental properties to other uses such as a residential condominium.
 By-laws regulating the demolition or conversion of multi-unit residential buildings vary from municipality to municipality, but commonly include features intended to minimize the impact to the affordable rental housing market.
 Such by-laws may include a requirement that the new building include sufficient rental units to replace the residential units being demolished, or the requirement to contribute to a municipal fund that has been established to fund the development of new affordable housing.

-In contrast with residential demolition control under the Planning Act, under the Municipal Act and the City of Toronto Act, there is no appeal to the Ontario Municipal Board from a municipal refusal to issue a permit for the demolition or conversion or multi-unit residential property.
+In contrast with residential demolition control under the Planning Act, under the Municipal Act and the City of Toronto Act, there is no appeal to the Local Planning Appeal Tribunal from a municipal refusal to issue a permit for the demolition or conversion or multi-unit residential property.
 As a result, persuasive advocacy directed to municipal staff and politicians is essential.

 Wood Bull assists our clients in understanding local restrictions on residential property demolition and conversion, and provides guidance to ensure that issues related to residential demolition and conversion are addressed throughout the various stages of the development and approvals process.